 Wine growing is not new in Britain.
 While it seems likely that the Romans introduced vineyards it was in the Norman period, with the arrival of William the Conqueror in 1066, that successful viticulture really took off.
 English wine is a growing industry with increased sales both here and overseas.
 Recent years have also seen a rise in wine tourism initiatives including Cellar Door openings and wine festivals across England and Wales.
 There are around 3,500 hectares under vine in the UK, up 150% in the past ten years, with an additional 3.2m vines planted in 2019.*

 The Domesday Book records more than 40 vineyards.
-Today there are 770 and 165 wineries producing 10.5m bottles in 2019.
-Award-winning English wines are also being exported around the world.
+Today there are 770 as well as 165 wineries producing 10.5m bottles in 2019.
+Award-winning English wines are exported around the world.

 The most dominant grapes grown are Chardonnay and Pinot Noir with both varietals used in sparkling and still wines.
-However, increasingly there is a renewed interest in other traditional wines such as mead and fruit wines, that have a history going back centuries.
-With 86% of wine in the UK being purchased at a supermarket along with the weekend shop and mostly choosen based on the label and the price, it’s time to rediscover the delights of ancient English wines.
+However, increasingly there is a renewed interest in other traditional wines such as mead and fruit wines that have a history going back centuries.
+With 86% of wine in the UK purchased at a supermarket along with the weekend shop, and mostly choosen based on the label and the price, it’s time to rediscover the delights of ancient English wines.

 Not sure what to drink with heritage wines?
 Below are some vintage recipes from my own collection to get you started.

-Elderberry has a centuries-long tradition, both for food and medicinal purposes and wine making, where it was known as the ‘Englishman’s grape’.
-The elderbery also has the highest antioxidant levels of any fruit so another good excuse, if you need one, to drink this dark nectar.
+Elderberry has a centuries-long tradition both for food and medicinal purposes, and wine making where it was known as the ‘Englishman’s grape’.
+The elderbery has the highest antioxidant levels of any fruit so another good excuse, if you need one, to drink this dark nectar.
 Production involves steeping the elderberries in a grape base to instil the flavours.
 Like most good robust red wines it’s best served at room temperature.
 Lyme Bay’s Elderberry wine is a rich red in colour with intense fruit flavours in the mouth, inititally sweet on the tongue but then dry as it develops.
-Perfect with a full-flavoured hard cheese, such as an English Cheddar or a flavoursome goats cheese.
+Perfect with a full-flavoured hard cheese, such as an English Cheddar or a flavoursome goat cheese.
 It will also pair beautifully with red meats, like the casserole recipe below.
 Lyme Bay Elderberry Wine.
 Alcohol content 9%.
 Vegan, vegetarian. £9.49 per 75cl bottle, Half bottle £5.79 375ml.